 I work with teachers everyday, some of the greatest minds in the world.
 I’m not talking about celebrities; I’m talking about everyday teachers.
 And something that I would like us to do is to stop allowing students to address us only as “Miss” or “Mister.”
-Maybe this is not a problem in your region of the United States, but in the South, instead of students calling us by our names, like Ms. Vaughn or Mr. Nicholson or Dr. Patton, students will just say, “Miss” or “Mister.”
+In many classrooms all ofver the nation, instead of students calling us by our names, like Ms. Vaughn or Dr. Pena, students will just say, “Miss” or “Mister.”
 For example, “Miss, where do I put this paper?”

 I remember the first time a student called me “Miss.”
 It was in 1994.
-My head did a 360, and I turned to the young, Caucasian, eleventh grade student and asked, “Why did you call me ‘Miss?’
+My head did a 360, and I turned to the young eleventh grade student and asked, “Why did you call me ‘Miss?’
 My name is Ms. Louis.”

 “Well, it’s easier to call you Miss, and our other teachers let us call them Miss.”

 “Well, I will call you Mr. Davis, and you will call me Ms. Louis.
-I will not answer to ‘Miss,’ just as I expect that you wouldn’t want to answer to ‘Hey, you’ or ‘boy.'”
+I will not answer to ‘Miss,’ just as I expect that you wouldn’t want to answer to ‘Hey, you’!”

 (This was back when I was calling my eleventh grade students by their last names in order to raise the bar of formality and expectations among a teacher and her students.
 In the hallway, I called him Mark.)